ArendJan/mirte-documentation/doc/connect_to_mirte.rst

 -------------

 When connecting though the terminal execute the following command.
-This will sleep for 10 seconds and then try to connect to your wifi. the 10 seconds sleep is done to make sure the AP connection will be disconnected properly.
+This will sleep for 10 seconds and then try to connect to your Wi-Fi. the 10 seconds sleep is done to make sure the AP connection will be disconnected properly.

 .. code-block:: bash

-   mirte$ nohup `$(sleep 10; sudo nmcli d wifi connect <wifi_SSID> password <wifi_password>)` & sudo nmcli d disconnect wlan0
+   mirte$ nohup `$(sleep 10; sudo nmcli d Wi-Fi connect <Wi-Fi_SSID> password <Wi-Fi_password>)` & sudo nmcli d disconnect wlan0

 .. warning::
    Make sure that you type the SSID and password correctly.
-When this fails the wifi AP will not show up automatically and you have to reboot Mirte.
+When this fails the Wi-Fi AP will not show up automatically and you have to reboot Mirte.

 .. note::
-   This will freeze your terminal since the ssh connection was disconnected since the wifi changed.
+   This will freeze your terminal since the ssh connection was disconnected since the Wi-Fi changed.
 You can get your terminal back typing '~.' (tilde point).

 From web interface
 ------------------

-In the web interface there is also an option to connect to your local wifi.
+In the web interface there is also an option to connect to your local Wi-Fi.
 In your favorite browser visit http://mirte.local/#/Settings and select the network and password.

 .. image:: images/Mirte_Wireless.png